 It’s just that I was waiting for the right combination of sign-up bonus and benefits to sweeten the deal for me.
 And to be honest, I was also waiting to be able to travel again after the pandemic put my plans on hold.

-Thankfully, my family and I will were fully vaccinated by the time summer started, which meant we’d be able to visit our relatives in Mexico and Spain.
-The context couldn’t be better, because by the time I decided to apply, the Platinum was offering a welcome bonus that was the perfect fit for me.
+Thankfully, my family and I were fully vaccinated by the time summer started, which meant we’d be able to visit our relatives in Mexico and Spain.
+The context couldn’t have been better, because by the time I decided to apply, the Platinum was offering a welcome bonus that was the perfect fit for me.

 The great news, if you’re also considering adding the Amex Platinum to your wallet, is the card has gone through a thorough upgrade recently that makes it even more attractive for travelers than before.
 And even though its annual fee is a bit more expensive now – $695 from the previous $550 – the outstanding array of credits and benefits that offers the Amex Platinum more than offset its cost.